Renee Garing

 Renee Garing (born 4 September 1988) is an Australian rules footballer with the Geelong Football Club in the AFL Women's (AFLW).

-Garing was recruited directly from Geelong's VFL Women's team prior to the club's inaugural season in the AFLW.
-Prior to playing Australian rules football, she played netball with St Mary's–winning the league's best and fairest award three times.
+Garing was recruited directly from Geelong's VFL Women's team before the club's inaugural season in the AFLW.
+Before playing Australian rules football, she played netball with St Mary's–winning the league's best and fairest award three times.
 Garing made her AFLW debut during the first round of the 2019 season, against Collingwood at GMHBA Stadium.
 As well as playing football, Garing is a physical education teacher and is married to her husband, Tony.